saidyilmaz/DSMLBC14-Notes/README.md

 ## Week 1 & 2 - Python Programming for Data Science

-Basic fundamentals of Python, data structures, functions, conditions, loops and comprehentions
+Basic fundamentals of Python: data structures, functions, conditions, loops and comprehentions

 Introduction to Numpy and Pandas